felipemelonunes09/FilesForPeers-udht/README.md

 - Edit Peer: Modify details of an existing peer.
 - Get Peer: Retrieve information about a specific peer.
 - Get HashTable: Access the current hash table binary.
+- Close: to send a signal to the server that you are closing the connection.